From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Case Study

+Beyond the direct comparison of visibility labels, we further examine the potential reasons for discrepancies between the SVI-based and 3D model-based methods.
+We examine the proportions of key street view elements, such as buildings, greenery, and sky, at locations classified as ‘only SVI visible’, ‘only 3D visible’, ‘both visible’, and ‘both invisible’.
+These semantic elements are extracted from SVI using the Python package `ZenSVI'\footnote{\url{https://github.com/koito19960406/ZenSVI}}, developed by \citet{ito_zensvi_2025}.
+This analysis helps reveal how differences in foreground obstruction, visual openness, and scene composition may contribute to the discrepancies between image-based and 3D-based visibility results.

+The above comparison should be interpreted within two important scope conditions.
+First, due to the limited availability and inconsistent coverage of high-quality 3D urban models across cities, `VoxCity' is used here as a representative open-data-based 3D workflow for comparison, rather than as a benchmark for all possible 3D visibility simulation methods.
+Second, because no citywide ground-truth visibility dataset is available that can be equally applied to both image-based and 3D-based approaches, the quantitative comparison is restricted to SVI locations where image observations are available.
+This design may not fully capture cases where 3D simulation could estimate visibility in areas not covered by SVI, but it provides a consistent basis for evaluating how the proposed image-based method performs under real street-level observation conditions.

-In the second step, we collect geotagged images with landmark tags from Flickr, to recognise their distribution difference with landmark visibility derived from SVI.
+As an additional reference, we collect geotagged images with landmark tags from Flickr, to recognise their distribution difference with landmark visibility derived from SVI and the open 3D models.
 Crowd-sourced images from Flickr have been proven to have a strong association with public visiting towards urban space \citep{wood_using_2013,mor_3d_2021} and landscape preference \citep{foltete_coupling_2020}.
-In this study, the distribution of Flickr images serves as a proxy of people's interest in viewpoints towards landmarks.
 The Flickr images with landmark tags are searched with Flickr's official API \footnote{\url{https://www.flickr.com/services/api/}}, and within a 3000 m radius of the landmark.

-To understand why people select or do not select specific view locations towards a landmark, we apply the Dice coefficient to describe the extent of overlap of the distribution of SVI and Flickr-based visibility in local space.
-Specifically, we summarise the quantity of landmark visible SVI locations and Flickr images within the local H3 grid and normalise them as proportions across all the grids.
-Then, Formula \ref{eq:1} is applied to calculate the Dice coefficient.
-A \( Dice_k \) value of 1 indicates complete overlap of the two visibility proxies, and 0 indicates no overlap.